The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Results

 \subsection{Accretion Rates}

 We plot accretion rates for all the disks in our haloes in Figure~\ref{fig:mdot}.
 They are calculated by dividing the change in mass in a 0.135 pc sphere centered on the densest cell at the center of the disk over 10 kyr intervals by 10 kyr, the time between data dumps.
-This radius ensures that the tally sphere is always resolved by at least 10 zones while excluding the spiral arms of the disk, which could produce spurious contributions to the infall rates.
+We use this radius to ensure that the tally sphere is always resolved by at least 10 zones while excluding the spiral arms of the disk, which could produce spurious contributions to the infall rates.
+We also found that the accretion rates converged at this radius as we decreased the radius.
 The initial time $t=0.0$ is when the densest cell first reaches the maximum refinement level and catastrophic collapse has begun.